Ken Sio: Salford Red Devils (2019 - 2023)

-In round 2 of the 2022 Super League season, Sio scored four tries in a 38-12 victory over Toulouse Olympique.
+In round 2 of the 2022 Super League season, he scored four tries in a 38-12 victory over Toulouse Olympique.

 In round 19 of the 2022 Super League season, Sio scored a hat-trick in Salford's 32-6 win over Catalans.

+In the 2023 Super League season, Sio played 24 games for Salford and scored 12 tries as the club finished 7th on the table.

+On 5 December 2023, Salford reported that he had departed on compassionate grounds, despite signing a new contract at the end of the 2023 season.

 International

-On 25 June 2021 he played for the Combined Nations All Stars, and scored two tries, in their 26-24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England’s 2021 Rugby League World Cup preparation.
+On 25 June 2021 he played for the Combined Nations All Stars, and scored two tries, in their 26-24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England's 2021 Rugby League World Cup preparation.

 After missing out on initial selection, he was called up as a replacement into the Samoa squad for the 2021 Rugby League World Cup.